UoMResearchIT/r-shiny-course/README.md

 This repo contains the slides and other material for the RSE 2018 Shiny Workshop.

+The slideshow for the workshop is at https://uomresearchit.github.io/RSE18-shiny-workshop/WorkshopSlides.html#/

 The running example is a submodule.

 Early work was done in a Docker image - this is no longer needed, as it was more space-efficient to install RStudio etc directly in the virtual machine supplied by the organisers.
 Build instructions for this, and a test script are in `viminstall`